-Sony and Microsoft have been in an arms race for whose gaming console can squeeze in the most graphical muscle, but for two consoles now Nintendo has taken a more creative approach to its hardware.
-Unfortunately, the Wii U has struggled to sell.
-After the breakout success of the Wii, the Wii U has had a tough time competing with the Xbox One and PlayStation 4, despite a generous lead time on its release.
+Sony and Microsoft have been in an arms race to see whose gaming console can squeeze in the most graphical muscle, but for two consoles now Nintendo has taken a more creative approach to its hardware.
+Sadly, the Wii U has struggled to sell.
+After the breakout success of the Wii, the Wii U has had a tough time competing with the Xbox One and PlayStation 4, despite its early release.
 Even so, Nintendo’s announcement that it would reveal a brand new console in 2016 came as a surprise to many.

-At this point, we don’t know a lot, for certain.
+At this point, we don’t know a lot for certain.
 Late Nintendo CEO Satoru Iwata revealed the NX’s existence at a March 2015 press conference, alongside the announcement of its mobile game licensing deal with DeNA.
-Iwata described the project, code-named “NX” as “a dedicated game platform with a brand-new concept.”
-Nintendo confirmed in April 2016 that the NX will launch in March 2017, though it would not appear at the intervening E3.
+Iwata described the project, code-named “NX,” as “a dedicated game platform with a brand-new concept.”
+Nintendo confirmed soon afterward that the NX will launch in March 2017, though it wouldn’t be at E3 2016.

-That is the sum total of what Nintendo has officially revealed about the project so far.
-Below are the major rumors and our hopes and educated guess on what the NX will be.
+That is the sum total of what Nintendo has officially revealed thus far.
+Below are the major rumors, our hopes, and an educated guess on what the NX will be.

-According to a recent earnings report, Nintendo will launch the NX console in March 2017.
-The long-anticipated Zelda game, which was originally slated for 2016, has been pushed back to release alongside the NX in 2017.
-It will also be available for the Wii U and will feature prominently at E3 2016, according to a tweet from Nintendo of America, much like how Twilight Princess was delayed to straddle the console generation between the GameCube and the Wii.
+Nintendo told investors in its earnings report for its 2016 fiscal year — April 2015 to March 2016 — it expected to launch the NX console in March 2017.
+The recently-detailed Legend of Zelda: Breath of the Wild, originally slated for 2016, was pushed back to release alongside the NX in 2017.
+It will also be available for the Wii U, according to a tweet from Nintendo of America, much like how Twilight Princess was delayed to straddle the console generation between the GameCube and the Wii.
 Despite its impending arrival, however, the NX will not debut at E3, as confirmed by Tokyo tech reporter Takashi Mochizuki.

 Graphics and Streaming